omarr-gamal/Duck-Duck-Oh-Backend/README.md

 # Duck-Duck-Oh

-Welcome to Duck Duck Oh!
 This project is a simple search engine that allows you to add and search through a collection of documents.
+It is running live on [Heroku](https://duck-duck-oh.herokuapp.com/).

 ## capabilities